JankariTech/blog/src/assets/BrowserAutomationProtocol/browser-automation-protocol.md

 The simplest way to automate any browser is to use the available automation libraries such as selenium, playwright, cypress, and many more.
 However, today we are not going to learn about those automation tools.
 Instead, we are here to learn about the different approaches we can use to directly control the browser without the use of any automation libraries.

-In order to automate the browser, there are mainly three protocols or let's say approaches in practice.
+To automate the browser, there are mainly three protocols or let's say approaches in practice.

 1. WebDriver (Selenium WebDriver)
 2. Chrome DevTools Protocol